viscommworkshop/viscommworkshop.github.io/index.md

 ### Accepted Submissions

-All accepted submissions will be linked to from the workshop website.
+All accepted submissions will be published using links from the workshop website.

-Authors of accepted papers will receive instructions to post papers on the Open Science Framework's [preprint archive](http://osf.io/preprints).
-Authors are welcome to post an initial version of their submission beforehand.
-Papers are not considered archival by IEEE.
+We expect authors of accepted submissions to post their documents on the Open Science Framework's [preprint archive](http://osf.io/preprints), using the instructions we send.
+Authors are welcome to post an initial version of their submission earlier.
+Our OSF workshop papers are not considered archival by IEEE, and may be published elsewhere at a later date.
+However, we understand that authors from non-engineering disciplines may have different prior publication standards; please contact the chairs if you must publish your accepted submission differently.

 Presenting authors can make use of a reduced registration fee at [IEEE Vis](http://ieeevis.org/).